 For this physician on a volunteer trip in post-earthquake Haiti, scarcity created opportunity.
 Learn the story behind Cloud DX from Dr. Sonny Kohli.

-We’re all familiar with Amazon’s Alexa, Apple’s Siri and Google Assistant―but have you thought about how voice first technology can be applied in health care?
+We’re all familiar with Amazon’s Alexa, Apple’s Siri and Google Assistant―but have you thought about how voice first technology can be used in health care?